Public Administration

 fully searchable in EBSCO Discovery

 Launched in 1855 as an affordable newspaper (it quickly cut its price to a penny), by 1876 The Telegraph was the largest-selling newspaper in the world.
 The newspaper was directed at a wealthy, educated readership and is commonly associated with traditional Toryism, despite its more "liberal" beginnings.
 The Telegraph Historical Archive has over 1 million pages of content and includes the Sunday edition from its inception in 1961.
-The archive offers a fundamental insight into domestic and international affairs and culture over a time span of almost 150 years.
+This archive offers a fundamental insight into domestic and international affairs and culture over a time span of almost 150 years.

 Search over 200 years of articles.
 Articles are full facsimiles of what was published on the day and you can view the article in its original page location if you want.